Wurtzite/JW_Website/content/home/projects.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Projects"
+title = "Leadership & Community Activities"
-subtitle = "Leadership & Community Experience"
+subtitle = ""

 # Order that this section will appear in.
 weight = 50